sethiii-git/ai-assistant/README.md

 # AI Assistant Web Application

-This project is a web-based AI Assistant built with Flask and Python, as specified in the "Major Project for Prompt Engineering" document.
+This project is a web-based AI Assistant built with Flask and Python, as a Major Project for AI & Prompt Engineering Internship.
 It allows users to perform tasks like answering questions, summarizing text, and generating creative content by interacting with an AI model.

 ## Features